Ladan-hub/ScentCentral/README.md

 # ScentCentral

-ScentCentral is inspired by Yelp's functionality and the Kilian Paris User Interface.
-This app allows you to view perfume boutiques around the world, look through a list of all their available perfumes, as well as book appointments to receive consultation to find your favorite scent.
-You can also host your own boutiques.
+Inspired by Yelp's functionality and the Kilian Paris user interface, ScentCentral offers an immersive and interactive experience for exploring perfume boutiques around the world.
+Browse through a comprehensive list of available perfumes, book appointment for personalized consultations, and find your perfect scent.
+If you're a boutique owner, you can also host your own store on the app and reach a wider audience.

 Live Link to ScentCentral: https://scentcentral.herokuapp.com/